Hero (Namie Amuro song): Music videos

 Then on July 5, Amuro announced a fifth music video entitled the "Gold Edition".
 This version featured her walking through a large cityscape with intricate architecture that were made out of gold.
 According to Amuro, she stated that this video is a "special Olympic version depicting the road to glory in a world of gold."
 The full version had broadcast on NHK's website that same day, and also featured a special commentary by Amuro.
 Then on July 22, a shortened edit of the DVD version of "Hero" was uploaded on Amuro's YouTube account.
 The video is a collective of all the single's previous videos, except the lyric video, with additional new scenes of the architecture and of Amuro singing the track in different locations, and each of the colors represent the flag of Brazil, the country where "Hero" will be broadcast.
 The music video received positive reviews from online publications, including a staff member at SBS PopAsia Australia, labelling the video "surreal" and "colorful".

 The music video to the B-side track "Show Me What You've Got" was released on Amuro's YouTube channel on July 21, which featured Amuro and a group of friends enjoying a party on a double-decker bus.
 The bus was not moving throughout the video shoot, which required two large video screens to be placed outside the bus to show motion shots of driving, whilst the set was decorated with balloons, food, and furniture.

 Promotion and live performances

-"Hero" will be used as the official Japanese theme song for the 2016 Summer Olympics and 2016 Summer Paralympics held in Rio de Janeiro, broadcast by NHK.
-The single will also be included on the setlist for Amuro's 2016 and 2017 Live Style concert tour, set to begin at the Kanagawa-ku, Yokohama national hall stadium.
+"Hero" was used as the official Japanese theme song for the 2016 Summer Olympics and 2016 Summer Paralympics held in Rio de Janeiro, broadcast by NHK.
+The single was included on the setlist for Amuro's 2016-2017 Live Style concert tour, which began at the Kanagawa-ku, Yokohama national hall stadium.